Commercial EPC (Energy Performance Certificate)

 Why energy performance certificates are required?

-An EPC certificate will provide an energy rating for a building which is based on the performance potential of the building itself (the fabric) and its services (such as heating, ventilation and lighting).
-The energy rating given on the certificate reflects the intrinsic energy performance standard of the building relative to a benchmark which can then be used to make comparisons with comparable properties.
-It is accompanied by a recommendation report, which provides recommendations on how the energy performance of the building could be enhanced, together with an indication of the payback period.
+The energy rating certificate reflects the energy performance of the building and is relative to a benchmark that can be subsequently used to make comparisons with similar properties.
+It is accompanied by a recommendation report, which provides guidance on how the energy performance of the building could be enhanced alongside an indication of the payback period.

 Buildings requiring an energy performance Certificate